-As you can see, these tweets are, at the very least, very polite and a good thing to do when a large group of people have just died.
-Unfortunately, these sorts of posts are usually just about the end of action when it comes to the gun violence for many politicians; many representatives go right back to their jobs after tweeting things like this and do nothing real to attempt to try and fix the problem.
+These tweets are, at the very least, very polite and a good thing to do when a large group of people has just died.
+Unfortunately, these sorts of posts are usually just about the end of action when it comes to gun violence for many politicians; many representatives go right back to their jobs after tweeting things like this and do nothing real to attempt to try and fix the problem.

-Now, prayers are fine and dandy if you believe in that kind of stuff, and frankly I stopped subscribing to that stuff years ago.
-But when you are an elected official who is being paid as such and is able to make change, why aren’t you?
+Now, prayers are fine and dandy if you believe in that kind of stuff.
+But when you are an elected official who is being paid as such and is able to make necessary change, why aren’t you?
 Elected officials and (ahem) the President of the United States should be doing more to change this awful trend than tweeting that they’re praying for victims and survivors the same.
 They should be doing all that they can to change it.
 But they’re not.

 Now, believe it or not, we do have an idea as to why those we have chosen to keep us safe are so miserably failing, and the answer (isn’t it always?) is money.

-Many politicians receive payouts and campaign help from the NRA, the association of rednecks many of us have come to despise in recent months.
-These payouts are substantial and come at the cost of gun reform never being pushed through congress and bring promises of re-election for a few senators.
+Many politicians receive payouts and campaign help from the NRA, the association of gun nuts and rednecks many of us have come to despise in recent months.
+These payouts are substantial and come at the cost of gun reform never being pushed through congress, bringing promises of re-election for a few senators.
 Some senators seem to value money more than American lives.
-Any of the names on these lists look familiar?
+Do any of the names on these lists look familiar?

 Here’s the thing, I kept putting off this article because I was afraid that it wouldn’t be relevant enough; I thought it was too long after the Parkland shooting and then it was too soon after the Santa Fe shooting, and then the longer I waited after the Sante Fe shooting, I could feel the content losing relevance day by day.